 Each Thursday, Fr.
 Charlie (with the help of Mariel Cole) celebrates a Eucharist at the Springs Senior Living Center.
 We lost many residents at the Springs and the Vet's home the past year and have held numerous funeral services at those communities to aid them in their grief.

 Parishioners know that at any time, all they need to do is pick up the phone or send an email or text to be connected with the prayer chain or any other type of support.
 As a church, we are not only able to do that, but we are eager to do what we can to help each other out when times are tough.
-Prior to the pandemic the vestry hosted a Back to School BBQ and intergenerational game nights to keep us connected as a family.
-During the pandemic, we’ve bought each other groceries, taken each other to the doctor, written notes, and made phone calls “just to check in”.
-Our youngest parishioners made dozens and dozens of cards to make sure that our elders do not feel forgotten.
+During this pandemic, we’ve bought each other groceries, sent care packages, taken each other to the doctor, written notes, and made phone calls “just to check in”.
+Each Monday, our flower guild delivers our altar flowers to those who are ailing or alone.

 After months of social distancing, we are seeking to grow our lay Eucharistic visitor team, and have formed a loose “St. Christopher’s Guild” to drive homebound parishioners to church.

 Finally, the Church provides considerable pastoral care to many we only know through stories.

 The wider mission of the church, again supported by our diocesan assessment, provides extensive pastoral care for those in the dawn of life, the children, and to those in the twilight of life, the elderly.
 Our pledges and our gifts support ministries which provide not only direct services, but also training to lay and ordained ministers throughout our country and the world.